ayuubb/weekend-fe/README.md

-# Front End Developer - Take Home Challenge - Byw Weekend
+# Take Home Challenge - By Weekend